sverrirs/jekyll-paginate-v2/README.md

 locale: en_US
 ```

-## Paginate on conbination of filters
+## Paginate on combination of filters

 Including only posts from categories 'ruby' and 'software' written in English